jpmondet/devnet_training/eBPF/README.md

   * r6 to r9
   * r10 (read-only)

+`bpf_probe_read` is the equivalent of a safe memcpy which will be fully accepted by the verifier.

 ## Debugging

 Very useful macro to be able to print variables on the BPF program.